 Coordination and alignment

 Effective governance requires appropriate assignment of responsibilities as well as strong alignment of activities through cooperation, collaboration, and communication.
-The governing body seeks confirmation through the internal audit function that governance structures and processes are appropriately designed and operating as intended.
+The governing body seeks confirmation through internal audit that governance structures and processes are appropriately designed and operating as intended.